syncfusion-content/javascript-docs/js/api/ejMaskEdit.md

 ### height `string`
 {:#members:height}

-Specifies the height for the maskedit textbox control.
+Specifies the height for the mask edit textbox control.

 #### Default Value